DRMF/mediawiki-extensions-MathMenu/doc/md/api/JOBAD/JOBAD.util.md

 # JOBAD.util

+In addition to these functions, JOBAD.util also contains all underscore (version 1.4.4) functions.
+See their documentation at [underscorejs.org](http://underscorejs.org/).

 * **Function** `JOBAD.util.UID()` - Gets a unique id which can be used as identifier.
 * **Function** `JOBAD.util.objectEquals(a, b)` - Checks if two objects are equal.
 * **Function** `JOBAD.util.bindEverything(object, thisObject)` - Binds every function in `object` to `thisObject`.
 Also includes nested namespaces.